ScottyR17321/PhD/README.md

 The data is then reduced with a correction for blaze varations, undesired spectral features are filtered out with the PCA-based SysRem algorithm, Cosmic Rays are removed with an upper Median Absolute Deviation filter, then the processed data are cross-correlated with atmospheric models, phase-folded and plotted in various ways to reveal any atmospheric signals present for a range of chemical species.

+The input spectra themselves are not publicly avaialable.
+They are property of the ExoGemS collaboration.